 - Connectivity: developing local transport schemes that complement regional and national networks, as well as supporting the delivery of improved digital connectivity.

-The City Council will submit to Government a Town Investment Plan (TIP) at the end of January 2021, which will set out a vision for the city and proposals for how a potential £27.9m investment could deliver long-term economic growth and support Worcester's recovery from COVID.
+The City Council submitted a Town Investment Plan (TIP) to Government at the end of January 2021, setting out a vision for the city and proposals for how a potential £27.9m investment could deliver long-term economic growth and support Worcester's recovery from COVID.

-A Worcester Towns Fund Board is overseeing development of the TIP.
+A Worcester Towns Fund Board oversaw the development of the TIP.
 The Board includes representatives from local businesses, community groups, arts organisations and the education sector.
-The Board will make recommendations to the City Council, which will sign off the final submission.
+The Board made recommendations to the City Council, which signed off the final submission.
 The City Council is the accountable body, responsible for receiving the founding and co-ordinating delivery of the TIP.

-The Board and the Council are actively engaging with Worcester’s residents and businesses to develop the TIP.
-The Board is examining ideas that were submitted to the My Town website and will feed them into the TIP.
+The Board and the Council have actively engaged with Worcester’s residents and businesses to develop the TIP.
+The Board examined ideas that were submitted to the My Town website and fed them into the TIP.

-It is intended that the TIP will be go to the Council’s Policy and Resources Committee for approval in January 2021.
+The TIP was approved by the Council’s Policy and Resources Committee in January 2021.